Everything You Need to Know About First Weekends in the West Bottoms

-Mid-20th Century buildings tower overhead as shoppers hustle between vintage stores in search of their next great discovery.
-It’s First Friday Weekend in the West Bottoms, home to the largest vintage and antique market in the U.S., which means that many of the most prominent and popular antique dealers open their shops to reveal their thrifty picks to the masses.
+Historic brick buildings tower overhead as shoppers hustle between vintage stores in search of their next great discovery.
+It’s another First Weekend in the West Bottoms, which means that many of the most popular vintage and antique dealers open their shops to reveal their thrifty picks to the masses.

 While the Crossroads Arts District is well-known for its First Fridays events, the West Bottoms extends the monthly celebration through the end of the weekend, bringing food trucks, special happenings and more to the historic district.
 The region has a distinct flavor to it, a mixture of KC’s agricultural roots and a fresh, vibrant culture that mindfully pays homage to ages past.
-With the area more bustling than in recent memory, you can spend your whole weekend there and still find more to do next time you visit.
+With the area boasting a staggering selection of shops to wander and a growing roster of entertainment options, you can spend your whole weekend there and still find more to do next time you visit.

 Where to Go and What You’ll Find

-First Friday Weekends and the Festival of the Full Moon begin around the same time as First Fridays (roughly 5 p.m.) and last through Sunday.
-Storefronts such as Good Ju Ju, Bella Patina and Nook and Cranny KC open doors early on Friday to reveal undiscovered treasures, including vintage and antique goods.
-With that in mind, it’s the general atmosphere—at once hip and quirky—that draws people from all over.
+First Weekends begin around the same time as First Fridays (roughly 5 p.m.) and last through Sunday.
+Storefronts such as Good Ju Ju, Bella Patina, Serendipity, Bottoms Up, Stuffology and Nook and Cranny KC open their doors early on Friday to reveal undiscovered treasures, including vintage and antique goods.

 Quench Your Thirst and Quell Your Hunger

-Brunch is key during the Festival of the Full Moon in the West Bottoms thanks to Voltaire, a unique bistro offering craft cocktails and globally-inspired small plates, and EJ's Urban Eatery, a meat-and-three Southern-style restaurant known for daily specials and big portions.
-Retro-cool hangout spot Lucky Boys has you covered for dinner on Friday or Saturday with a limited-but-delicious menu of comfort food favorites.
+Late nights in the West Bottoms keep the festivities going thanks to Voltaire, a unique bistro offering craft cocktails and globally-inspired small plates.
+Retro-cool hangout spot Lucky Boys has you covered past midnight with a limited-but-delicious menu of comfort food favorites.

 Wine more to your liking?
 Try out Amigoni Urban Winery for tours, tastings and even wine blending classes.
 While you’re there, explore the historic space, as every building has a story to tell in the West Bottoms.
+Enjoy even more pours, as well as a regular live music schedule, at Fountain City Winery.
 To get a taste of Prohibition-era nightlife, drop anchor at The Ship, a local favorite with speakeasy style.

 Parking and More

-Street parking can be limited during the Festival of the Full Moon in the West Bottoms, but plenty of space is available within a short walk of many of the hotspots, usually for less than $10.
+Street parking can be limited during the weekends in the West Bottoms, but plenty of space is available within a short walk of many of the hotspots, usually for less than $10.

-Tenured visitors, tried-and-true locals and first-timers will undoubtedly all agree that KC's hidden gems showcase a unique, intimate side of the City of Fountains unlike anywhere else.
+Hidden gems, with their authentic atmospheres and unexpected experiences, appeal to our inner sense of adventure.
+Tenured visitors, tried-and-true locals and first-timers will undoubtedly all agree that the off-the-beaten-path destinations in KC showcase a unique, intimate side of the City of Founta...